 Joe is the director of PSU’s Center for Research and Innovation and was CFE’s director from 2012 – 2018.
-Joe previously was director at the Southeast Environmental Research Center (SERC) at Florida International University in Miami.
-Joe has experience in microbial ecology and biogeochemistry of coastal oceans, estuaries, rivers, and groundwater ecosystems.
+Joe was previously Director of the Southeast Environmental Research Center (SERC) at Florida International University in Miami.
+He has experience in microbial ecology and biogeochemistry of coastal oceans, estuaries, rivers, and groundwater ecosystems.
 His interests are in both natural and human-induced physical/chemical effects on microbial communities and water quality with specific expertise in bacterial and phytoplankton nutrient cycling processes, ecosystem biogeochemistry, and long-term ecological time series.
 His newest line of research involves developing system-wide indicators of ecosystem restoration and the incorporation and valuation of ecosystem services into science, management, and policy thinking.
-Joe has a B.S. in Microbiology from The American University and a Ph.D. in Marine Science from College of William and Mary.
+Joe has a B.S. in Microbiology from The American University and a Ph.D. in Marine Science from the College of William and Mary.

 Office: 218A Boyd Science Center